apacheignite/documentation/sql/sql-performance-and-debugging.md

   "title": "Using H2 Debug Console"
 }
 [/block]
-When developing with Ignite sometimes it is useful to check if your tables and indexes look  correctly or run some local queries against embedded in node H2 database.
+When developing with Ignite, sometimes, it is useful to check if your tables and indexes look  correctly.
+It may also be useful to run some local queries against the embedded node in H2 database.
 For that purpose, Ignite has an ability to start H2 Console.
-To do that you can start a local node with `IGNITE_H2_DEBUG_CONSOLE` system property or an environment variable set to `true`.
+To do that, you can start a local node with `IGNITE_H2_DEBUG_CONSOLE` system property or an environment variable set to `true`.
 The console will be opened in your browser.
-Probably you will need to click `Refresh` button on the Console because it can be opened before database objects initialized.
+You may need to click the `Refresh` button on the Console because it can be opened before the database objects are initialized.
 [block:image]
 {
   "images": [